ssbc/ssb-index-feeds-spec/README.md

 Once @othermf posts a similar message, the identity is linked and the creator of the identity should send the private key of the identity to the new member.
-Messages of a feedless identity are tangled using the initial message.
+Messages of a feedless identity are tangled using the initial message as the root.

-The identity can be extended with members by having all current members linking the new feed and the new feed linking back.
+The identity can be extended with members by having all current members linking the new identity and the new identity linking back.

-Any member can revoke the identity by posting the following message:
+Any member can revoke the feedless identity by posting the following
+message:

 ```
 { type: 'feedless/tombstone', identity: '@id', tangles: { feedless: { root: '%abc', previous: '%abcd' } } }